andersonopt/website/content/blog/product-release-notes-7-21-20.md

 This version of the tool can use a more efficient method to queue up parcels so it will run much faster than using the standard buildable area analysis tool for a large volume of parcels.

-* On a project, go to the Parcels list
+* On a project, go to the Parcels list.
-* Scroll below the parcels to access the Project Buildable Area Analysis task.
+* Scroll down below the listed parcels to access the 'Project Buildable Area Analysis' task.
-* Enter the parameters just as you normally would
+* Enter the parameters just as you normally would in the geo analysis form.

 ![](/images/project_buildableareaanalysis.png)